Church-Army/coedata/README.md

 ## Thanks and attribution

-- All census data was originally rovided by the [Office for National Statistics](https://www.ons.gov.uk/).
+- All census data was originally provided by the [Office for National Statistics](https://www.ons.gov.uk/).
 ONS also maintain the [nomis](https://www.nomisweb.co.uk/) service, which was used to source some of this package’s internal data.